Are you looking for the best RV electric

 Nothing will heat up your RV as fast as your propane furnace, but they aren’t very efficient.
-Propane prices are going up in 2022 and filling your tanks often can seem like a full-time job.
-One of the best options to reduce your propane use is to supplement it with an electric RV space heater.
-Using an electric portable heater is a great way to offset propane use.
-They are very efficient in small spaces like RV.
-Many will have both high heat and low heat settings.
-The heat output is often enough to heat both small areas and large rooms.
+Propane prices are going up this winter, and filling your tanks often can seem like a full-time job.
+One of the best options to reduce your propane use is to supplement it with an electric RV

 You can also check out some other tips for reducing propane use in your RV here.

-When looking at special features of electric space heaters, a few common ones to keep an eye out for area:
+When looking at special features of electric space heaters, a few common ones to keep an eye out for are:

 - ease of use